Joe Biden names Indian-American Senator Kamala Harris as his running mate

 Like Obama, a mixed-race heritage has allowed Harris to connect across identities and reach multiple audiences and voting blocs, US media outlets reported.
 Harris, based in California, a massive treasure trove of both Democratic votes and Democratic donors.
 She also emerged as an outspoken voice on race and the need for police reform following the death of George Floyd in May and the subsequent protests it sparked around the country.

 Leading Indian-American groups across the US have lauded the selection of Harris, saying it was a moment of pride and celebration for the entire community in America.
-An estimated 1.3 million Indian-Americans are expected to vote in the election, including nearly 200,000 in Pennsylvania and 125,000 in Michigan, both must-win battleground states.
+An estimated 1.3 million Indian-Americans are expected to vote in the election in November, including nearly 200,000 in Pennsylvania and 125,000 in Michigan, both must-win battleground states.

 In 2016, some 77 per cent of Indian-Americans voted for the Democratic Party's presidential candidate, Hillary Clinton, according to figures released by CRW Strategy, a research firm.
 Reacting to the nomination of Harris, President Trump said he was "a little surprised that he picked her."
 "She was very disrespectful to Joe Biden and it's hard to pick somebody that's that disrespectful," he said.